National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 As noted above, this interim final rule immediately reduces fishing mortality on GOM haddock by the recreational fishery in order to address an overage of the FY 2010 recreational sub-ACL.
 This is important for preventing overfishing from occurring, as required in the Magnuson-Stevens Act, especially considering that the biomass for GOM haddock is expected to continue to decline over the next few years.
 The recreational fishing season, particularly for charter/party vessels, begins in earnest in March and April of each year.
 Charter/party operations advertise and try to book fishing trips prior to the start of the fishing season as part of their yearly business plans.
 As a result, it is important to implement recreational AMs in a timely manner and before the recreational fishing begins to not only increase the effectiveness of such measures at achieving desired F reductions in the recreational fishery, but also to enable charter/party vessel operators to effectively plan, advertise, and book trips for the upcoming fishing season.
 Delays in implementing recreational AMs to consider additional public input for the measures implemented by this action will only complicate business plans currently being developed by charter/party operations for the upcoming fishing season.
 Further, delays in implementing such measures could result in the AMs becoming effective midway into the spring recreational fishing season.
 This could result in unanticipated negative economic impacts to charter/party vessel operators and associated supporting businesses due to confusion in applicable regulations, changes to advertisements, and potentially cancelled trips.
 In addition, mid-season implementation may undermine compliance with such measures and reduce the effectiveness of the AMs and their benefits to the GOM haddock stock.
 If such measures are not effective at reducing recreational catch and, therefore, F on this stock, further measures may be necessary in the future to ensure that overfishing does not occur, as required by the Magnuson-Stevens Act.
 Therefore, it is contrary to the public interest to unnecessarily delay the implementation of such measures due to the potential biological and economic impacts that may result.

 The measures implemented by this interim final rule have already been considered by the public as part of Amendment 16 to the FMP.
 During the development of Amendment 16, several public meetings were held in which these measures were discussed.
 Further, the public had an opportunity to comment on these measures as part of the public review of the notices of availability for both the Amendment 16 Draft Environmental Impact Statement (DEIS) and FEIS that were published in the Federal Register on April 24, 2009 (74 FR 18705), and October 30, 2009 (74 FR 56194), respectively.
-During both comment periods, public comments were received concerning recreational measures considered in Amendment 16, including specific comments regarding the haddock minimum size limit and the recreational AMs.
+During both comment periods, public comments were received concerning recreational measures considered in Amendment 16, Start Printed Page 82200including specific comments regarding the haddock minimum size limit and the recreational AMs.
 These comments were considered during the decision by the Council to adopt final measures in Amendment 16 (DEIS comments only), and by the Secretary in the partial approval of Amendment 16.
 Moreover, the public also had an opportunity to discuss such measures during the comment period for the proposed rule to implement measures adopted by the Council in Amendment 16 (December 31, 2009, 74 FR 69382).
 As noted above, NMFS consulted with the Council, the Groundfish Recreational Advisory Panel, and the Groundfish Oversight Committee at meetings in November 2011 to elicit their input into appropriate AMs to address the recreational fishery overage of the GOM haddock sub-ACL during FY 2010.
 During the Advisory Panel and Committee meetings, the measures implemented by this interim final rule were specifically discussed as potential AMs to address the overage.
 The public, including both private recreational anglers and charter/party vessel operators, provided input into their preference for AMs to address this overage during these meetings.
 Finally, additional public comment on these measures is being sought through the implementation of this action as an interim final rule.

 Pursuant to the procedures established to implement section 6 of E.O.
 12866, the Office of Management and Budget has initially determined that this interim rule is not significant.